Salesforce

 Direct YouTube link: https://youtu.be/HyJqu_lhGPg

-This process highlights how both measurement functions (spectrums, etc) and statistics can be exported to Excel in Simcenter Testlab Neo Process Designer.
+This process highlights how both measurement functions (spectrums, etc) and statistics can be exported to Excel in Simcenter Testlab Neo Process Designer (Figure 7).

 User-added image